 As you enter the gallery you will find a comprehensive display along one wall showing the development of ceramic technology in China from Tang highfired wares through Song greenwares, black wares and white wares to Yuan and early Ming types and finally a group of mid-Ming to late-Qing porcelains with their value as exports to Europe.

 The cult of collecting and connoisseurship in China is shown in the displays to your right as you enter the gallery from the Japanese galleries.
 Chinese emperors began the trend of collecting but by 1100 civil servants, scholars and merchants were also keen to acquire works of art in various mediums.
 Some of the items displayed are captioned with quotations from contemporary or later texts commenting on the appearance, value or social prestige of the objects.
-There are fine examples of craftsmanship including a 15th-century carved lacquer dish from the Early Ming dynasty, which would have been particularly prized for its detailing and construction.

 The low case opposite this display shows other examples of collectable luxury items, all showing a high level of craftsmanship.
 Snuff bottles were very popular and there are some charming examples here.
 Other intriguing artefacts include ornate cricket cages and bags, designed to hold the prized insects respected for their ‘singing’ and fighting prowess.